 Alcoholic drinks include self-serve spirits and wine, plus lots of cans of drinks in fridges and jugs of water and juice.

 2. The Club, Terminal E

-The Club and Virgin Atlantic Clubhouse are the two lounges located on the second floor of Terminal E. The Club is a contract lounge for Hainan Airlines and Qatar Airways as well as Priority Pass members.
-This lounge sometimes restricts access to Priority Pass members between 4 pm and 10 pm as it can get busy.
+The Club and Virgin Atlantic Clubhouse are the two lounges located on the second floor of Terminal E. The Club is a contract lounge for Hainan Airlines and Qatar Airways, as well as Priority Pass members.
+This lounge sometimes restricts access to Priority Pass members between 4:00 – 10:00 pm as it can get busy.

 This lounge has no windows or natural light, but it is nicely decorated.
 It feels like a restaurant in an airport rather than a lounge, and it has a separate workstation area with desks.
 There is also a fairly basic shower and toilet facility in this lounge.

 The food is cold but delicious, particularly if you like sandwich wraps (they have turkey and hummus).
-There are also two soups (lentil and tomato), and a generous salad with lots of plates of salad items and veggies as well as lots of snacks like nuts and dried fruit, cookies, and brownies.
+There are also two soups (lentil and tomato) and a generous salad with lots of plates of salad items and veggies and lots of snacks like nuts and dried fruit, cookies, and brownies.

 3. The Lounge, Terminal C